-The nature of the sibling relationship determines the intensity of emotions and ability to move through the normal stages of grief (see article on Stages of Grief).
+The nature of the sibling relationship determines the intensity of emotions and ability to move through the normal stages of grief.
 The sibling relationship can often be the longest relationship individuals will have in their lifespan, and that kind of bond typically takes longer to heal.
 In many cases, survivors feel that they have lost a part of themselves, and people do not simply move on from such a personal and permanent loss.
 When the siblings are twins, the bond can be even stronger.
 Much like a married couple that has been together for 40 years, their lives are sometimes inexplicably intertwined.

 How traumatized someone is by the death of his or her brother or sister is determined by a number of other factors as well.
 Birth order, closeness in age, affinity to the sibling, time spent together during childhood, and time spent together during adulthood all affect the grieving process.
 Whether or not the parents are alive also affects the deepness of the sibling bond, and therefore intensifies the loss.

 Emotional reactions—and subsequently the counseling provided—vary with a person’s age or cognitive development.
 Adults are better equipped to deal with the loss of a brother or sister because of their life experiences and ability to process thoughts.
 However, the length of the relationship will add to an adult’s grief.
 Adults are more likely to be aware of their emotions, recognize the various stages of grieving, and allow the normal grieving process to take place.